 I was fighting so hard to make sure that my son didn’t have the condition though, somewhere deep inside me, I knew that I was fighting a losing battle.
-I struggled to understand what was going on.
+It was a struggle to understand what was going on.
 Why my baby?
 Why me?
 Why us?
 I had the perfect dream in my head on how my future will look like and yet, all of a sudden, everything became so bleak.
 I cried buckets of tears almost every night thinking back to the things I’ve done while I was pregnant.
 Did I do something wrong throughout my pregnancy?
 Was there something that my OB missed?
-Is this something that it is in my genes?
+Is this something that is in my genes?
 So many questions, yet I never found the answers.

 My son’s first four months of life was a series of confinements, doctor’s appointments, blood tests, doctor’s appointments and surgery for his lens extraction since he was born with congenital bilateral cataract – which apparently was also a symptom of Down syndrome.
 It was exhausting.
-And with every consultation, we get one good news and then a bad news.
-My emotions were in a roller coaster ride during those times.
+And with every consultation, we get one good news and then a piece of bad news.
+My emotions were on a roller coaster ride during those times.

 It took me three and a half months to get it done.
 I was just not ready.
 I was praying so hard for a miracle that one day I will wake up and my son will be the perfect little boy that I had in my dreams.
 That I will wake up with him able to see without clouds in his eyes.
 I will wake up to see him all perfect and well.
 After his blood was extracted for his karyotyping, I gave it all up.
 I remember thinking, whatever will be, will be.
 But one thing I held on was the hope for a small miracle for my son.

 I got my son’s karyotyping results a month after.
 The results were already available after three weeks but I didn’t have the courage to get it.
-I wanted to know but I was not really jumping with the idea that my son may have Ds.
+I wanted to know but I was not really jumping with joy at the idea that my son may have Ds.
 The piece of paper containing my son’s test results gave me a sucker-punch.
 It was the lowest point of my life.

 I joined Down Syndrome Association of the Philippines, Inc (DSAPI) and I have found them to be a great moral support for someone who felt at a loss after such a diagnosis.
-There were other several DS groups in Facebook as well that I joined in as part of my coping mechanism.
-They have all been a great support system (even if I rarely get to meet with the group) in my lowest point.
+There were other several DS groups on Facebook as well that I joined in as part of my coping mechanism.
+They have all been a great support system (even if I rarely get to meet with the group) at my lowest point.
 I realized that I was not alone in this journey.
 There are quite a lot of us walking through the same path.

 In the last year, I have seen my son grow into the little toddler that he is now.
-He is now 18 months old – active, jolly, hard-headed at times just like his mom, and is just like any normal, typical toddler, ready to explore the world in his own way.
+He is now 18 months old – active, jolly, hard-headed at times just like his mom.
+He is just like any normal, typical toddler, ready to explore the world in his own way.
 I learned to let go of the “perfect” little boy in my head and embrace this not-so-perfect little boy in place.
-Yes, he is not perfect as I perceived perfect to be, but he is perfect in his own way.
+Yes, he is not perfect as I perceived perfection to be, but he is perfect in his own way.
 He is mine, my son, of my blood, and he has brought me nothing but pure joy.

 I wish things could have gone differently with how I knew and learned of his condition.
 But it is what it is and I have to start letting go of the things that didn’t happen as it should.
 I am just glad that I could say, for now at least, that we have gone past a very rough start in our journey as mother and son.
 There’s no rushing in our journey now.
 All we need to do is to take one step at a time, one day at a time, and just enjoy and celebrate life as we should.

 There are still times that I wish that my son didn’t have Ds especially when I see kids his age doing things that they should be doing.
 But I am also learning now that my son may not be hitting the usual milestones at the “right” time, he will be able to hit them once he is ready.
 There’s no rush, we are just taking a reroute.
-The journey may be longer but we are seeing a hell of a lot more view than the usual.
+The journey may be longer but we are seeing a hell of a more beautiful view than usual.
 I could say that the bonus there is that I get to baby my son a little bit longer. 🙂